ai-extensions/docs/docs/3-plus/1-qgis.md

 By leveraging QGIS in the remote desktop environment, AI-users gains access to a comprehensive labelling toolset specifically tailored for geospatial data.
 QGIS's geospatial data exploration capabilities, labelling tools, attribute editing features, advanced labelling options, quality control functionalities, and integration capabilities ensure efficient and accurate labelling tasks.

 ## Starting QGIS
 The QGIS-dedicated platform can be launched from the JupyterHub dashboard login page.
-When asked which Server Option to launch, select "**QGIS (includes tooling and plugings v0.4 aws)**" and then Start to launch it.
+When asked which Server Option to launch, select "**QGIS (includes tooling and plugings v0.4 aws)**" and then `Start` to launch it.

 ![image](./imgs/login_choice_QGIS.png)

 QGIS can then be launched by opening a terminal, typing `qgis` and executing it.
 The QGIS window will be displayed.

 ![image](./imgs/qgis.png)

+More documentation on QGIS can be found on the official webpage (https://www.qgis.org/)[https://www.qgis.org/].